How does Google Analytics track session expiration?

 However, it's important to note that session expiration and timeout settings can be customized in Google Analytics.
 Website owners can adjust the timeout settings to better match the typical behavior of their website users and ensure accurate tracking of user behavior.

-by annabell_mcdermott , 4 months ago
+by annabell_mcdermott , a year ago

 @jamison